LibraryofVA/MakingHistory-transcribe/README.md

 - [Omeka version 1.5](http://omeka.org/codex/Version_History)
 - [Omeka Dublin Core Extended plugin version 1.1] (http://omeka.org/add-ons/plugins/dublin-core-extended/)
+- ui-libraries/plugin-CsvImport, a fork of Omeka's CsvImport that allows bulk upload of item and file-level metadata
+- We began with [ui-libraries/plugin-Scripto](https://github.com/ui-libraries/plugin-Scripto), a fork of CHNM's Scripto tool for crowd sourced transcription of documents.
+The Library of Virginia altered UI-Libraries plugin is available at [https://github.com/LibraryofVA/plugin-Scripto] (https://github.com/LibraryofVA/plugin-Scripto).
   - Scripto requires a [MediaWiki] (http://www.mediawiki.org/wiki/MediaWiki) installation.
 - [Scribe](https://github.com/ui-libraries/Scribe), a custom Omeka theme designed by UI-Libraries for use with ui-libraries/plugin-Scripto.
 The Library of Virginia's altered version is available at [https://github.com/LibraryofVA/omeka-themes/tree/master/scribe] (https://github.com/LibraryofVA/omeka-themes/tree/master/scribe).

 ##Features
 [UI-Libraries] (http://www.lib.uiowa.edu/) introduced the following features to plugin-Scripto:

+- Track completion status of document pages (i.e., 'Not Started', 'Needs Review', 'Completed')
 - Track completion progress of documents based on page statuses.
 - Sort documents within their collection by most completed, floating least completed to the top.
 - Initialize document page text entry box with pre-existing text, if available (helpful if using Scripto to correct OCR for typescript pages).